Xavier Saifoloi

 Xavier Saifoloi (born 23 June 2003) is a New Zealand rugby union player, who currently plays as a flanker or number 8 for the in Super Rugby and in New Zealand's National Provincial Championship.

 Early career

-Saifoloi attended Botany Downs Secondary College in Auckland from where he earned selection for the U18 squad.
+Saifoloi attended Botany Downs Secondary College in East Auckland from where he earned selection for the U18 squad.
 He moved to the Waikato region after leaving school, where he played club rugby for University.